 For our security guarding operation, growth is resuming.
-Security projects in Villa Esplanada, Skyview Cliff and Vista Mount Davis are in progress and we expect that there will be more security projects in 2023.
-The Group has strong background and experience in temporary and short-term event projects, and we will actively pursue and experience in more event security guarding opportunities in the coming years.
+Security projects in Villa Esplanada are in progress and we will continue to bid for similar projects in other locations.
+With our strong background experiences in temporary and ad hoc events, we will proactively seek to expand our portfolio of security guard event projects in the coming years.